About LION Publishers

 A world where thriving, independent news organizations provide equitable access to inclusive and impactful news and information.

-LION provides teaching, resources and community to independent news entrepreneurs as they build and develop sustainable businesses.
+LION provides teaching, resources, and community to independent news entrepreneurs as they build and develop sustainable businesses.

 Our Signature Programs

-The News Revenue Fellowship
+LION-Meta Revenue Growth Fellowship

 These values guide the way LION’s board and staff should work for its membership; the way LION as an organization should work for its board and staff; and the way LION members should work for their communities.
 Learn more about how to hold us accountable to our values.